 Restoration of civil rights.
 Provides for the automatic restoration of a felon's civil right to be eligible to vote upon the completion of his sentence, including any term of probation or parole, and the payment of all restitution, fines, costs, and fees assessed as a result of the felony conviction.
-The bill has a contingent effective date of January 1, 2017, provided that the voters approve an amendment to Section 1 of Article II of the Constitution of Virginia at the 2015 November election.
-01/06/14 House: Prefiled and ordered printed; offered 01/08/14 14101665D 01/06/14 House: Referred to Committee on Privileges and Elections 01/22/14 House: Assigned P & E sub: Constitutional Amendments Notes: City position: support HB 600 Condominium Act; conversion condominiums, special provisions.
-Patron: Herring Summary as introduced:

-Condominium Act; conversion condominiums; special provisions.
+01/06/14 House: Referred to Committee on Privileges and Elections 01/22/14 House: Assigned P & E sub: Constitutional Amendments 01/27/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 600 Condominium Act; conversion condominiums, special provisions.
+Patron: Herring Summary as introduced: Condominium Act; conversion condominiums; special provisions.
 Extends to tenants with one or more minor children who live within 150 percent of the federal poverty guidelines the right to continue to occupy their apartment or unit or at least one of equal size and overall quality under a lease agreement, even though their apartment or unit will be converted to a condominium.
 Under current law, the locality must enact an ordinance to afford these rights, and currently such rights are available to elderly or disabled tenants.
-01/07/14 House: Prefiled and ordered printed; offered 01/08/14 14103435D 01/07/14 House: Referred to Committee on General Laws 01/10/14 House: Assigned GL sub: Subcommittee #1 01/14/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 601 Absentee voting; allows qualified voters to vote absentee in person without an excuse.
+01/07/14 House: Referred to Committee on General Laws 01/10/14 House: Assigned GL sub: Subcommittee #1 01/14/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 601 Absentee voting; allows voters to vote absentee in person without an excuse.
 Patron: Herring Summary as introduced:

 Elections; no-excuse in-person absentee voting.
 Allows qualified voters to vote absentee in person without providing an excuse for not being able to vote in person on election day.
-The bill retains the statutory list of specific reasons allowing a voter to cast an absentee ballot by mail.
-01/07/14 House: Prefiled and ordered printed; offered 01/08/14 14102340D 01/07/14 House: Referred to Committee on Privileges and Elections 01/10/14 House: Assigned P & E sub: Elections Subcommittee 01/16/14 House: Subcommittee recommends incorporating (HB75-Simon) Notes: City position: support HB 622 Absentee voting; allows qualified voters to vote absentee in person without an excuse.
-Patrons: Mason and Simon Summary as introduced:

-Elections; no-excuse in-person absentee voting.
+01/07/14 House: Referred to Committee on Privileges and Elections 01/10/14 House: Assigned P & E sub: Elections Subcommittee 01/16/14 House: Subcommittee recommends incorporating (HB75-Simon) Notes: City position: support HB 622 Absentee voting; allows voters to vote absentee in person without an excuse.
+Patrons: Mason and Simon Summary as introduced: Elections; no-excuse in-person absentee voting.
 Allows qualified voters to vote absentee in person without providing an excuse for not being able to vote in person on election day.
 The bill retains the statutory list of specific reasons allowing a voter to cast an absentee ballot by mail.
-01/07/14 House: Prefiled and ordered printed; offered 01/08/14 14100406D 01/07/14 House: Referred to Committee on Privileges and Elections 01/10/14 House: Assigned P & E sub: Elections Subcommittee 01/16/14 House: Subcommittee recommends incorporating (HB75-Simon) HB 692 Absentee voting; allows qualified voters to vote absentee in person without an excuse.
+01/07/14 House: Referred to Committee on Privileges and Elections 01/10/14 House: Assigned P & E sub: Elections Subcommittee 01/16/14 House: Subcommittee recommends incorporating (HB75-Simon) Notes: City position: support HB 692 Absentee voting; allows voters to vote absentee in person without an excuse.
 Patrons: Torian and Filler-Corn Summary as introduced:

 Elections; no-excuse in-person absentee voting.
 Allows qualified voters to vote absentee in person without providing an excuse for not being able to vote in person on election day.
 The bill retains the statutory list of specific reasons allowing a voter to cast an absentee ballot by mail.
-01/07/14 House: Prefiled and ordered printed; offered 01/08/14 14102214D 01/07/14 House: Referred to Committee on Privileges and Elections 01/10/14 House: Assigned P & E sub: Elections Subcommittee 01/16/14 House: Subcommittee recommends striking from docket Notes: City position: support HB 747 Tuition, in-state; student eligibility, Deferred Action for Childhood Arrivals.
+01/07/14 House: Referred to Committee on Privileges and Elections 01/10/14 House: Assigned P & E sub: Elections Subcommittee 01/16/14 House: Subcommittee recommends striking from docket Notes: City position: support HB 747 Tuition, in-state; student eligibility, Deferred Action for Childhood Arrivals.
 Patrons: Rust, Plum and Yost Summary as introduced: